 Students from Hessen and Wisconsin can apply for participation in the annual student exchange program under the following two options:

-Option A: Exchange: Students from Hessen and Wisconsin are partnered for one school year and spend the first semester in Wisconsin (home stay and school) before transitioning to Hessen.
+Student Exchange: Students from Hessen and Wisconsin are partnered for one school year and spend the first semester in Wisconsin (home stay and school) before transitioning to Hessen.
 Wisconsin students spend a minimum of three months and up to the full second semester with their partner (home stay and school).
-The program fee for this option is $450.
+The program fee for this option is $450

 The main purpose of this program is to provide a rich international learning experience for participating students and host families.
 The safety and well-being of all participants is our first and foremost concern.
 The Hessen-Wisconsin Student Exchange Program operates under the guidelines of the US Department of State and the Memorandum of Understanding between the Wisconsin Department of Public Instruction and the Hessisches Kultusministerium (Hessen State Education Department).